Car detailing is the art of getting your cherished motor looking as near to, and in many cases better than the day it was driven out of the showroom.

 4. For Even More Protection – consider a Grit Guard.
 A simple yet clever device that sits under the water at the bottom of your bucket and will allow the grit to fall between holes but not allow your mitts to reach the bottom.
 Preventing it from picking or stirring up the grit back into your mitt or the water above the guard.

-5. Spray It – and if you have access to a hose connection, one other alternative to the bucket would be another clever and inexpensive device such as the SuperSpray.
+5. Spray It – and if you have access to a hose connection, one other alternative to the bucket would be such as the SuperSpray.
 This ingenious yet simple car detailing tool fits on the end of your hose and will automatically mix the shampoo with the clean water to the required dilution and spray over your car.

 And with the simple rotation of a small tap, you can, as often as you like, switch back to plain water to rinse the dirt off your mitt and the shampoo from your car.
 Simple to use and extremely effective it helps to further protect your paintwork from fine swirls and scratches.